etirouthier/keras_dna/docs/continuous.md

 ## Regression on several cell types and/or annotations

 `Generator` is also able to perform multiple regression on several cell types at the same time.
 In this case one must pass one argument file for one annotation in one cell type.
-Use the keyword `nb_annotation_type` to specify the number of annotation one wants to predict on every cell type.
+Use the keyword `nb_annotation_type` to specify the number of annotations one wants to predict on each cell type.
 Then the list of file **needs to be organised** as in the example.

 ```python
 from keras_dna import Generator